axydavid/QuizWorld/README.md

 # QuizWorld
-This is a quiz application I made for a university where I live.
+The use case of this app is within a university.

 The teacher writes the questions and up to 4 possible answers.
 They're able compartmentalize the questions into different subject and subject topics.